Gootkit Loader Actively Targets Australian Healthcare Industry

 Note that in addition to VLC Media player, which was introduced at the beginning of the second stage, both dllhost.exe and wabmig.exe, are legitimate files.

-The abuse of legitimate tools has become a common practice, likely aiming for effects such as misleading, misunderstanding, and being overlooked as power-consuming from the human perspective, as well as evading detection by antiviruses (both pattern detection and behavior monitoring) from the technical perspective.
+The abuse of legitimate tools has become a common practice, likely aiming for effects such as misleading, misunderstanding, and being overlooked as power-consuming from the human perspective, as well as evading detection by antiviruses (both pattern detection and behaviour monitoring) from the technical perspective.

 The malicious actors introduced the following additional tools to facilitate discovery: